 According to the McKinsey Global Institute, over two-thirds of occupations could have 30 percent of their activities automated.
 This frees up time for humans to spend on more productive tasks i.e. complex problem solving, critical thinking, and creativity (the top three skills deemed essential by the World Economic Forum).

-In addition to freeing up time spent on repetitive tasks, AI can help eliminate workflow gaps that force human intervention due to disparate processes, systems, and channels.
+In addition to freeing up time spent on repetitive tasks, chatbots can help eliminate workflow gaps that force human intervention due to disparate processes, systems, and channels.
 It also reduces or eliminates employee training costs as processes requiring lengthy systems training are enhanced with conversational user interfaces, natural language, and familiar channels anyone can use instantly.

 AI employees are the future—smart banks will prepare their workforce to welcome them sooner rather than later.
 A recent Gartner report predicts that one in five workers will have AI as their coworker in 2022.
 That’s not so far away.